jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 - Productions
   - Ropes as luxury need for Pescatarians
   - Clothes from flax as alternative to wool-based worker clothes
-  - OW Seafood Stew from calamari, vegetables and potatoes
 - Fertilities (only new saves)
   - Herbs, Olives, Hemp and Vegetables
 - New construction menu tab for alternative productions